fnpen/wordpress-modern-settings-page-boilerplate/README.md

+# Motivation

+Creating the boilerplate of plugin or theme settings page using WordPress packages and make UI and UX close to WordPress and Gutenberg backend.

 * Uses embedded WordPress React and React DOM libraries and jQuery to perform requests
 * Using @wordpress/i18n and @wordpress/components
 * wp-scripts package to build